Cosmetics manufacturers and suppliers make the top 100 Corporate Citizens list

 88 Allergan (Botox maker)

-Kimberly-Clark made the list for the sixth successive year and improved on its 18
+Kimberly-Clark made the list for the sixth successive year and improved on its 18th position rating in 2013.

 "Through an enterprise-wide approach to its people, planet and products sustainability pillars, Kimberly-Clark has earned a solid reputation as a good corporate citizen," said Lisa Morden, senior director of sustainability for Kimberly-Clark.